Burden of proof and presumption of discrimination

 Is it possible to favour one gender over the other in recruitment?

-This is called positive action, and it is only allowed in EU case-law when the female and male applicants are as qualified or nearly as qualified as each other, provided that all particular matters related their person are taken into objective consideration when their applications are assessed.
+This is called positive action, and it is only allowed in EU case-law when the female and male applicants are as qualified or nearly as qualified as each other, provided that all particular matters relating to their person are taken into objective consideration when their applications are assessed.
 One gender cannot be favoured automatically.
 (See the rulings of the European Court of Justice in the following cases: Marschall C-409/95, 11.11.1997, Badeck C-158/97, 28.3.2000 and Abrahamsson C-407/98, 6.7.2000).
 The aim of positive action must always be to promote effective equality.

 Assessing the measures that preceded the hiring decision

 The prohibition of discrimination in section 8, as presented above, will primarily become applicable when the employer has made their final decision on selecting a person for a position or a task.
 Regarding the measures that preceded the hiring decision, the conduct of the employer can be assessed under the general prohibition of discrimination in section 7 of the Equality Act.
-Such measures can be for example choosing applicants for interviews and aptitude tests.
+Such measures can be, for example, choosing applicants for interviews and aptitude tests.
 According to the legislation currently in effect, violations of section 7 of the Equality Act do not, however, give the right to compensation.